So, you are planning on go to Burning Man? And / Or ... you plan on engaging and participating in this wonderful 10 Principle Community**.

 As noted above anyone would be hard-pressed to say a camp is 100% of anything.
 All camps are fairly integrated on some level when it comes to sexual orientation or identity.
 You have heard “variety is the spice of life”?
 Radical inclusion is is spicy and with all the other aspects of the 10 Principles they combine for a full micro community; camp, village, or city.

-“Queer Camps” are usually self identified as such, but the previous paragraph still applies.
-Some are not comfortable defining themselves as Queer Camps for a variety of reasons, but the association is strictly semantics and philosophy when we are working on building for a common cause.
+“Queer Camps” are usually voluntarily self identified as such, but the previous paragraph still applies, some are not comfortable defining themselves as Queer Camps for a variety of reasons.
+BY some account the association is strictly semantics and philosophy when ultimately we are working on a common cause.
 This is because we are (ideally) here to promote the 10 Principles and apply it evenly.

-The Gayborhood are full of Queer and Near-Queer camps although we generally know that not all camp-mates are so easily defined.
-Queer Burners, The Gayborhood and other LGBTQ burners all have blurry lines.
+The 7:30 Sector are full of Queer and Near-Queer camps although we generally know that not all camp-mates are so easily defined.
+And as of 2019 the 4:30 sector, too.
+Queer Burners, The Gayborhood and other LGBTQIA burners all have blurry lines.

 Here are lists from previous years:

 The beauty of Burning Man is you can start your journey any way you want but you can’t control the journey itself.
 Either way you begin it will not match the end… do not try and control it.
 Let nature take its course.